boazbk/tcs/lec_06_loops.md

 Just like we did with NAND-CIRC in [finiteuniversalchap](){.ref}, we can use "syntactic sugar" to make NAND-TM programs easier to write.
 For starters, we can use all of the syntactic sugar of NAND-CIRC, and so have access to macro definitions and conditionals (i.e., if/then).
+But we can go beyond this and achieve for example:

+* Inner loops such as the `while` and `for` operations commong to many programming language.s

+* Multiple index variables (e.g., not just `i` but we can add `j`, `k`, etc.).

+* Arrays with more than one dimension  (e.g., `Foo[i][j]`, `Bar[i][j][k]` etc.)

+In all of these cases (and many others) we can implement the new feature as mere "syntactic sugar" on top of standard NAND-TM, which means that the set of functions computable by NAND-TM with this feature is the same as the set of functions computable by standard NAND-TM.
+Similarly, we can show that the set of functions computable by Turing Machines that have more than one tape, or tapes of more dimensions than one, is the same as the set of functions computable by standard Turing machines.

+### "GOTO" and inner loops

-But we can go beyond that and also implement more advanced _looping constructs_ than the simple `MODANDJUMP`.
+We can implement more advanced _looping constructs_ than the simple `MODANDJUMP`.
 For example, we can implement `GOTO`.
 A `GOTO` statement corresponds to jumping to a certain line in the execution.
 If our code has the form